Problem Type Overview

 Writing compelling scenarios is the essential kernel of this problem type, and it is a rare skill.
 The pressure to settle on just the most likely scenario will be intense, and it will challenge the leader to keep the group attentive to multiple futures.

-Be careful not to confuse uncertainty in the observer with uncertainty in the world; just we are confused does not mean the world is random.
+Be careful not to confuse uncertainty in the observer with uncertainty in the world; just because we are confused does not mean the world is random.
 Sometimes we just have not done our homework.

-Problems that are Dilemmas come from our simultaneous commitment to incompatible goals.
+Dilemmas come from our simultaneous commitment to incompatible goals.
 Our efforts to maximize one undermines our success at the other.
 Faced with an apparent conflict of interest, the representatives of each side tend to become even more ardent advocates, which only provokes an equal escalation on the other side.
 Dilemmas are never really resolved, only managed more or less well.
 The on-going nature of dilemmas makes a process for finding solutions more valuable than any particular solution.

 ISSUES: It requires a mind shift to see "one dilemma" instead of "two goals", but until we make the perceptual shift, it is extremely hard to envision the synergy required for managing a dilemma.
 Without that insight, people only work for a compromise, which will leave both sides unsatisfied.